 The best of the best mines are already closed and the best of the best stones have already been sold.
 This is an harsh statement at face value so allow me elaborate.

 The first mines in the Yamashiro area of Kyoto were founded and developed about 800 years ago.
-While the record of the first discovery in 1190 lacks some detail and largely concerns the presentation of the stone to the regent in Kyoto for his inspection and approval, we do know that it resulted in the creation of the title “keeper of the mine” for the finder Honma Tou-zaemon Toki-nari.
+Although the record of the first discovery in 1190 lacks some detail it, largely concerns the presentation of the stone to the regent in Kyoto for his inspection and approval and that we do know that it eventually resulted in the creation of the title “keeper of the mine” for the finder Honma Tou-zaemon Toki-nari.
 Later in 1230 the title also granted the holder some exclusive rights to mine the stone on the site of the original discovery.

 The stone deposit for awase toishi mined in Yamashiro appears within the mine geology as layers, these layers or strata are called in Japanese as Sou, and the sou are stacked like the pages of a book being back to front to back and so on.
 The book in this case is not laying down flat on a table but instead is standing up so the sou run vertical along and up and over the face of the mountain.
 Because of this, as you enter the mine tunnel you will be walking through and past each layer as they are stacked as vertically as the mountain is steep.
 If you go beyond the awasedo mine geology, the sou, you will hit the solid bedrock or the core of the mountain.
 So think of it as the stone layer with the awasedo being like a shield or skin over the mountain core.